Valiantic/BalitAi/README.md

 # BalitAI - Philippine Corruption News Agent

 BalitAI is an AI-powered news scanning application that monitors trusted Philippine news sources for corruption-related content.
-It uses Google's Gemini AI to analyze and summarize news articles about corruption, graft, and other irregularities in the Philippines.
+Equip with Corruption Tracker Map to locate places in the Philippines that has corruption related news.
+Together with Google's Gemini AI to analyze and summarize news articles about corruption, graft, and other irregularities in the Philippines.

 ## Features